ColinEberhardt/applause-button/README.md

 A zero-configuration button for adding applause / claps / kudos to web pages and blog-posts.

+**NOTICE:** The free and hosted version of this service is no longer operational.
+If you want to use the applause button on your website you are encouraged to host the back-end yourself using the code from the following repo: https://github.com/ColinEberhardt/applause-button-server

 ## Minimal example

 The applause button is a custom element that can be added directly to the page.
 Here is a minimal example: